LeivoSepp/TrackMe-inReach-app-in-Azure-for-free/README.md

 * You can upload a previously planned track.
 This is useful in cases like this:
   * People can see visually how far you are on your track.
   * If you have a support person then he/she knows exactly where he/she can meet you.
-### Public functionality
-* People can follow you in the map.
-* People can see your inReach messages on the map.
-* People can see your track length, duration and starting time.
-* People can see each point location, time, distance traveled, speed, duration, heading.
-* People can see your historical tracks if defined.
-* People can locate themself on the map.
-This is useful in cases like this:
-  * If you have a support person then it's very easy to align location in a map,
-  * If someone has to find you then it is very easy to undestand how close you are.
-* People can subscribe to your Live tracks to get notified by e-mail:
-  * If you turn on inReach (Tracking has started)
-  * If you send out any inReach messages like "I am in South Pole", "I am having a lunch", "I am camping here" etc.
-* People can click everywhere on the map to start navigation with Waze or Google maps.
 ### Technical Functionality
 * If you have multiple parallel tracks then e-mail subscribers get notified only once.
 * This application check new points from Garmin in every 5 minutes.
 Only last point is downloaded from Garmin.